Home

 The text of the address to the Methodist Conference 2024 by the Vice-President, Carolyn Godfrey.

-But I have to confess that Leeds is also a city with special memories for me, not only as a place where my in laws lived for a while, but it is also that well known romantic destination where David and I spent our honeymoon 35 years ago.
-It may not have golden beaches and wall to wall sunshine like some more conventional destinations, but a stroll round the lake at Roundhay Park and a visit to Tropical World gives some of the same romantic vibes, even if on a slightly different scale.
+But I have to confess that Leeds is also a city with special memories for me, not only as a place where my in laws lived for a while, but it is also that well-known romantic destination where David and I spent our honeymoon 35 years ago.
+It may not have golden beaches and wall-to-wall sunshine like some more conventional destinations, but a stroll round the lake at Roundhay Park and a visit to Tropical World gives some of the same romantic vibes, even if on a slightly different scale.

 Thank you for those who have believed in me and built up my confidence.
-Thank you to those who have in words and deeds made me feel that it is ok to be standing here, even though my brain is wired a little differently and I will admit, I’m somewhat out of my comfort zone.
-I give thanks here especially for the Youth Representatives over the last few years, and Youth Presidents whose leadership and example has been a source of inspiration.
+Thank you to those who have, in words and deeds, made me feel that it is ok to be standing here, even though my brain is wired a little differently, and I will admit, I’m somewhat out of my comfort zone.
+I give thanks here, especially, for the Youth Representatives over the last few years, and Youth Presidents whose leadership and example has been a source of inspiration.

-I would take a moment to pay tribute to those who are no longer with us, but whose love and support has been like scaffolding in my life.
+I would take a moment to pay tribute to those who are no longer with us, but whose love and support have been like scaffolding in my life.
 That scaffolding may no longer be there, but their support and example has given me strength and allowed me to grow and stand strong.

 My family, Rachel, Ruth, Rob, Ethan, Ibby and my David are the people who know best my ups and downs.
 They have been, and continue to be, the best companions on that journey.
 They know when encouragement is needed, when to suggest a rest and when a very full cup of tea is the best solution.
 Thank you for everything, and for all the cups of tea!